Menu

 The amount you borrow through Help to Buy is not a gift from the Chancellor.
 It needs to be repaid.
 Not only that, but it’s not repaid at the amount you borrowed but instead at the market value of your property.

-Should you choose to buy a new build home then later make improvements to it that were to substantially increase the property’s value, you’d also add to the total amount you’d need to repay on the equity loan.
+If you choose to buy a new-build home and later make improvements to it that substantially increase the property’s value, you’d also increase the total amount you’d need to repay on the equity loan.

 The interest is only free for the first five years

-After the five years interest-free period on the equity loan, interest is charged at 1.75% from the sixth year, then every year after that, it’s a minimum of 1.75% as it reverts to an RPI-linked interest rate.
+After the five-year interest-free period on the equity loan, interest is charged at 1.75% from the sixth year onward; thereafter, it’s a minimum of 1.75% as it reverts to an RPI-linked interest rate.

 If that shoots up, so do your interest repayments.
-So technically, it might only be good for the first five years before the interest rates become too steep therefore, you’d need to consider repaying the equity loan early to save on the fees.
+Technically, it might only be good for the first five years before the interest rates become too steep.
+Therefore, you’d need to consider repaying the equity loan early to save on the fees.

 The biggest downside is politics

 The Help to Buy scheme is a government loan.
 It’s not a gift.
-They stand to profit if you sell higher than you bought just as much as you.
-But, it’s unlike any other loan because lenders are regulated, and you only pay back what you borrow plus interest.
-A new government or any reform to the government help to buy scheme could see the terms of the agreements change.
+They stand to profit if you sell higher than you bought, just as much as you.
+But it’s unlike any other loan because lenders are regulated, and you only pay back what you borrow plus interest.
+A new government or any reform to the government’s Help-to-Buy scheme could change the terms of the agreements.

 Government Help to Buy ISA

-The Help to Buy ISA scheme is suitable for first-time buyers over the age of 16.
-The maximum initial deposit is limited to £1,200 and then £200 per month deposits, for which you’ll get a 25% bonus payment from the government.
+The Help to Buy ISA scheme is suitable for first-time buyers aged 16 or over.
+The maximum initial deposit is limited to £1,200, and then £200 per month deposits, for which you’ll get a 25% bonus payment from the government.

 It works out to a maximum of £3,000 per Help to Buy ISA account.
 The bonus payment is payable per person, so if you’re buying your first home as a couple, both applicants can save regularly and receive a maximum of £6,000 (£3,000 each).